-- Consumers and producers could use this opportunity to implement methodical forward-thinking hedge strategies (utilising swaps/options) across the commodity space. - Corporates may consider working capital solutions aimed at improving liquidity access and assets performance, such as gas prepay or post-pay.
+- Consumers and producers could use this opportunity to implement methodical forward-thinking hedge strategies (utilising swaps/options) across the commodity space. - Corporates might consider working capital solutions to improve liquidity access and asset performance, such as gas pre- or post-pay. - Carbon emitters could prepare for a potential long-term increase in EUA prices by locking in current levels.

-With commodity prices likely to decline:
+With power and metal prices likely to decline:

-- Consumers may look to blend and extend existing hedges to benefit from lower entry points. - Inventory financing solutions could allow corporates to benefit from a likely steep contango in forward curves. - Corporates may look to restructure existing hedging portfolios to optimise cash resources and adjust strikes to the desired protection levels.
+- Consumers could look to blend and extend existing hedges to benefit from lower entry points. - Inventory financing solutions could allow corporates to benefit from a likely steep contango in forward curves. - Corporates might look to restructure existing hedging portfolios to optimise cash resources, and adjust strikes to the desired protection level.